Gaussian approximation of Gaussian scale mixture: Abstract

 \section{Abstract}

-For a given positive random variable $V>0$ and a given $Z\sim N(0,1)$ independent of $V$, we compute the scalar $t_0$ such that the distance between $Z\sqrt{V}$ and $Z\sqrt{t_0}$ in the $L^2(\R)$ sense, is minimal.
+For a given positive random variable $V>0$ and a given $Z\sim N(0,1)$ independent of $V$, we compute the scalar $t_0$ such that the distance in the $L^2(\R)$ sense between $Z V^{1/2}$ and $Z\sqrt{t_0}$ is minimal.
 We also consider the same problem in several dimensions when $V$ is a random positive definite matrix.

 \textsc{Keywords:} Normal approximation, Gaussian scale mixture, Plancherel theorem. \textsc{ AMS Classification MSC2010:} Primary 62H17, Secondary 62H10.

 {\it This work is dedicated to the memory of Frantisek Mat\'u$\check{s}$.}